 Students are expected to study Functional Skills in English, Maths and ICT where necessary.

-4 GCSE grades A* - D to include English and Maths.
+4 GCSE grades A* - D / grade 3 or above; to include English Language and Science.

 All units are assessed and graded (Pass, Merit and Distinction) and an overall grade for the qualification is awarded.
 The units are assessed by a programme of assignments and practical work.
 There are no traditional exams, but this does mean that students need to have good time management skills and be able to work to targets and deadlines.

 Students who achieve good grades could also go onto study the BTEC Level 3 Extended Diploma in Animal Management.